-I’m very lucky to have a career that takes me across Canada and through America helping bar owners improve their draught beer quality, profitability, and sales.
+I’m very lucky to have a career that takes me across Canada and through the US helping bar owners improve their draught beer quality, profitability, and sales.
 I occasionally get asked what are some of the differences that stand out between the two countries when it comes to draught (aka “draft”).
-One of the differences are glass rinsers.

 Rinsers play an important role in quality.
 Contrary to what most people think, the rinsers do not make the glasses beer clean.
 You need a brush and special cleaner for that.
 Nor do they sanitize the glass, the glasswasher does that.

 Hooked up to the cold water line, the rinser sprays the inside of the glass with cold water – think of it as a bidet for beer.

 When a bartender takes a glass out of the glasswasher and immediately pours beer in it, the glass will have a film of sanitizer that kills the head, makes the beer smell like bleach, and taste like iodine or chlorine.
 “This headless beer smells really clean”, the guest says.

 This causes the sanitizer to freeze to the inside of the glass so when beer is poured into the glass the sanitizer melts into the beer causing the aroma and taste problems listed above.

 If you have ever tasted a once-frozen beer you know that it is completely flat (and looks cloudy).
-Flat beer is bad beer.

-Make sure the installer puts on a check valve and a flow restrictor into the cold water supply line.
+Make sure the installer puts on a shut off valve and a flow restrictor (with a check valve) into the cold water supply line.